-Over the past week, GYBN UK delegates were in Manchester attending the 12th Plenary Session of the Intergovernmental Science Policy Platform on Biodiversity and Ecosystem Services (IPBES).
-Read this blog to see updates on everything we have been doing!
+From 2nd - 8th February, GYBN UK delegates were in Manchester attending the 12th Plenary Session of the Intergovernmental Science Policy Platform on Biodiversity and Ecosystem Services (IPBES).
+Read this blog to see what we got up to!

 What is IPBES?